hannessalin/hannessalin.github.io/README.md

-# Hannes Salin

 ## About me
 Head of Unit at Swedish Transport Administration (Trafikverket), within the Department of Information and Communication Technology, managing a unit of more than 60 project leaders, software engineers, test leaders, requirement specialists and team managers.
-Except my full-time work, I am also working towards a PhD in cryptography, mainly focusing on secure proxy-based signature and encryption schemes for connected and distributed infrastructure such as smart railway and VANET.
+Except my full-time work, I am also working towards a PhD in cryptography, mainly focusing on secure proxy-based signature- and encryption schemes for connected and distributed infrastructures such as smart railways and VANET eco-systems.
+Particular interests within cryptography are provable security, signcryption, signature schemes, secret sharing and cryptographic accumulators.

 I have more than 7 years of experience as a security software engineer with focus on IT-security and secure software development.
 I previously worked as Technical Lead and later Head of API Development unit in Nordea Bank, Sweden, and before that as a software security consultant and software engineer.
 Most projects included finance and banking systems and authentication solutions.

+In my spare time, excluding research, I spend a lot of time with my family, running, weightlifting, hiking, cross-country skiing, reading fiction and philosophy, and occasionally play and construct board games.

 - [Google Scholar profile](https://scholar.google.com/citations?user=yh4HgFMAAAAJ&hl=sv&oi=ao)
 - [LinkedIn profile](https://www.linkedin.com/in/hannessalin/)